Residual Multiplicative Filter Networks for Multiscale Reconstruction: Cryo-EM 3D Reconstruction

 We evaluated our approach on two synthetic datasets which allow us to directly evaluate against ground truth structures.
 The datasets are based on atomic models of 1OL5 (\url{https://www.rcsb.org/structure/1ol5}) and 4AKE (\url{https://www.rcsb.org/structure/4ake}) from Protein Data Bank (PDB).
 We first convert atomic models to $64 \times 64 \times 64$ discrete potential maps, with voxel sizes $1$ {\AA} and $1.2$ {\AA} respectively, using \emph{pdb2mrc.py} module from EMAN2 \cite{eman2}.
 Then we simulate the image formation model as in Equation \ref{eq:formation}, at $50,000$ rotations uniformly sampled on $SO(3)$.
 To generate each image, we rotate the map $V$, resample it on the original grid, project it along canonical z-direction and apply the PSF.
 Zero-mean white Gaussian noise is added to these simulated clean images produce a realistic SNR of 10\%.
 The structures and sample images are visualized in Fig.\ \ref{fig:maps_imgs}.

 \textbf{Experimental Settings.} We use a 3-layer network with 128 hidden units to represent the 3D structure.
 The network outputs the structure in 3 hierarchical scales and, accordingly, the training process is divided into 3 stages, one for each scale.
 We set the hyperparameters as $\lambda_1=0.3, \lambda_2=2.0$ and train the network for a total of $100$ epochs.
 For PDB1ol5, we spend respectively 15, 15, and 70 epochs optimizing the first to the third scales.
 For PDB4ake, we find a better reconstruction if we dedicate more epochs on the first and second scales, namely 25 epochs on each of the first and second scales.
 When computing the loss, images are band-limited to the corresponding scale using a Gaussian filter whose scale parameter is set to match the bandwidth of the current stage scale.
 Mini-batches of images are used to update poses and weights of the network representing the structure.
 For each mini-batch, we alternate between optimizing the structure and poses for $5$ and $20$ iterations, respectively.
 We use Adam optimizer \cite{adam} with a learning rate $0.001$ for the network parameters and a higher learning rate of $0.01$ for pose parameters.
-Each pose parameter is initialized to a geodesic distance uniform between $45$ to $90$ degrees from the ground truth.
+Each pose parameter is initialized to random value uniformly distribution over a geodesic distance of $45$ to $90$ degrees from the ground truth.
 This can be considered as a very crude initial estimate for poses.
+In Appendix \ref{coarse_pose} we consider even coarser initial pose values, showing that they achieve competitive qualitative and quantitative performance to those here.
 Experiments are implemented in PyTorch \cite{paszke2019pytorch}, models are trained on 4 NVIDIA TITAN Xp GPUs, and ChimeraX \cite{goddard2018ucsf} is used to visualize the 3D maps.

 \textbf{Results.} Qualitative comparison of reconstructions with those obtained by homogeneous refinement of cryoSPARC (as the baseline) are illustrated in Fig.\ \ref{fig:reconst}.
 In the middle, we observe that, from low to high scales, increasingly more structural features are resolved.
 The low-scale reconstructions capture only the global and low-resolution features, whereas the full-scale ones contain fine-grained details.
 Our approach is able to well-resolve some peripheral parts of the structure, especially for the more complex structure of PDB4ake.
 Also there are some structural features learned by our reconstruction yet totally missed by cryoSPARC.
 All in all, our final reconstruction visually looks competitive or better when compared with the baseline.